 LINCOLN, Neb.
 If you haven't noticed them yet, it's only a matter of time.
-In May, there will be 81 colorful heart sculptures littered across the capital city.
+There are more than be 80 colorful heart sculptures littered across the capital city.
 It's all part of a project that helps to celebrate the beauty of Nebraska.

-The first five sculptures are on display in Lincoln.
-From this point forward, you will continue to see more and more of the sculptures popping up around Lincoln.
-They will be featured on University of Nebraska campus, in the Haymarket, near Centennial Mall and by the Nebraska State Capitol.
+The sculptures are featured on both of the University of Nebraska-Lincoln's campuses, in the Haymarket, near Centennial Mall and by the Nebraska State Capitol.

 Nebraska by Heart is being promoted as a not-to-be-missed component of Nebraska's Sesquicentennial and a destination for millions of Nebraska, national and international viewers.

 The Project was modeled after Omaha's J. Does, Lincoln's Tour de Lincoln and the light bulbs featured in ILLUMINATING LINCOLN: LIGHTHOUSE.

 For more information about the project, and where you can view each sculpture click here.